 The conduit, 1.2mX1.3m (LxH), and 38 km long, is almost entirely buried except for the bridge, which is made up of 67 pillars and arches which served both to stabilize the construction and as passageways to be used for maintenance .
 The works began in 1753, and were completed in 1770 with a total cost of 622,424 ducats, over €10,040,000 today.
 However, we must underline the fact that today the construction costs are much higher, therefore the actual expense today would be much higher.

-The Bridges of the Valley, built between 1753 and 1759, constitute the most fascinating and most admired work of the entire itinerary of the Carolino Aqueduct which recall the ancient Roman aqueducts.
+The Arches of the Valley, built between 1753 and 1759, constitute the most fascinating and most admired work of the entire itinerary of the Carolino Aqueduct which recall the ancient Roman aqueducts.
 This bridge is 536m long and 56m high

 [the water] will have to pass through a valley near Matalona, in which it will be necessary to build at least 200 palms of aqueduct, however in a small section, which must be as I express here; imagine the Civita Castellana bridge, twice as long.